 Kilbourne Hole is unique because of the remarkable abundance of both crustal and mantle (peridotite/olivine-bearing) xenoliths that are in basalt bombs ejected during the eruption.
 Xenoliths are inclusions of pre-existing rock derived from country rocks, in this case, pieces of mantle and crust, that were incorporated into the mafic magma as it moved from a depth of about 40 miles (60 km) to the surface.

 As a crow flies, Kilbourne Hole is about 22 miles northwest of El Paso, Texas and is about 25 miles southwest of Las Cruces, New Mexico (Figure 1).
 The crater can be reached via a series of county dirt roads that can be treacherous when wet.
-Driving directions to Kilbourne Hole are available from a variety of sources (see related links box).
-The Bureau of Land Management manages the land at the rim, but the floor of the crater is private property.
+The Bureau of Land Management manages the land at the rim as part of the Desert Peaks - Organ Mountains National Monument, but the floor of the crater is private property.